Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Main estimate

-\begin{lem} Let $\pi$ be a unitary representation of $G$ with a spectral gap and no invariant vectors.
+\begin{theorem} Let $\pi$ be a unitary representation of $G$ with a spectral gap and no invariant vectors.
 Then, there exists a positive constant $\theta$ (that depends only on the spectral gap) such that